 In the UK, on the other hand, the introduction of the “Right to Buy”11A policy in the United Kingdom (with the exception of Scotland since 1 August 2016 and Wales from 26 Jan 2019) which gives secure tenants of councils and some housing associations the legal right to buy, at a large discount, the council house they are living in. policy, with the 1980 Housing Act, allowed tenants to purchase the council homes12A council house is a form of British public or social housing built by local authorities. in which they lived.
 However, this policy contributed to a drastic reduction in council homes (in other words, social housing).
 Profits gained by local authorities from homes sold13These home were sold largely below market value. were not reinvested in the construction of new social housing.
 This also led to greater social stratification since only wealthier tenants were able to purchase their homes.

 To aggravate the situation more, in 2016, 42% of the homes purchased under the “Right to Buy” scheme in London were rented out by private landlords.
 With the bulk of homes now concentrated in the hands of owners, there have been several instances in which the local authorities pay these private landlords to house homeless families (Copley, 2019).14In addition, the introduction of a borrowing cap in 2012 on the ability of local authorities to borrow against the value of their Housing Revenue Account funds (composed of rents from council homes and the market value of public housing) further curtailed the capacity to invest in new affordable housing.

 A need for pragmatism dosed with a shift in perception

-If we want to solve the housing affordability crisis, we should first start seeing housing for what it really is, a primary consumer good, rather than a form of savings or investment.
+If we want to solve the housing affordability crisis, we should first start seeing housing for what it really is: a primary consumer good, rather than a form of savings or investment.
 This will not happen overnight.
-Strong agglomeration forces, cultural values and financial incentives all need to be factored in when tailoring new solutions.
+Strong agglomeration forces, cultural values and financial incentives all need to be factored in when tailoring solutions.